Robert Willis (priest): COVID-19 pandemic broadcasts

-In May 2020 he received international media attention when his cat, Leo, walked between his legs and into his cassock.
-A similar incident occurred in July 2020, when another one of his cats, Tiger, began to drink from a jug of milk that had been positioned next to Willis.
-A third incident occurred during Willis's broadcast on Shrove Tuesday 2021, when Tiger stole a pancake that was next to Willis.
+In May 2020 Willis received international media attention when his cat, Leo, walked between his legs and under his cassock.
+A similar incident occurred in July 2020, when another one of his cats, Tiger, began to drink from a jug of milk that had been positioned next to him.
+A third incident occurred during Willis' broadcast on Shrove Tuesday 2021, when Tiger stole a pancake that was next to Willis.

 Retirement and legacy

-On 16 February 2022 it was announced that Willis would retire as Dean of Canterbury on 16 May.
+On 16 February 2022, it was announced that Willis would retire as Dean of Canterbury on 16 May.
+This was the day before his 75th birthday, and the Church of England insisted on observing its rule of compulsory retirement at that age.
+At the Cathedral's Evensong service on Sunday, 15 May 2022, the Archbishop of Canterbury, Justin Welby, publicly thanked Dean Willis for his many years of service.

+Welby described Willis as "one of the most exceptional deans of the post-war period – overseeing Canterbury Cathedral’s life of worship, prayer and witness with creativity and imagination".
+In particular, he praised him for his online ministry during the COVID-19 pandemic, which "brought the comfort and hope of Jesus Christ to many thousands of people around the world".
+In January 2023 Welby conferred the title of Dean Emeritus of Canterbury on Willis.

+The journalist Charles Moore, describing Willis as the last "great dean", wrote: "His voice was mellifluous, and he could preach in perfect sentences without need of notes, relating current events to a biblical text without strain, triviality or over-personalisation".
+He was acquainted with every corner of Canterbury Cathedral and its history, and enjoyed showing visitors around.

+Willis travelled widely in retirement, preaching at cathedrals and churches around the world, especially in North America, including Washington National Cathedral in Washington, D.C., the Cathedral of Saint Philip in Atlanta, Georgia, Saint Thomas Church in New York City, Christ Church in Greenwich, Connecticut, and various places of worship in the Anglican Diocese of Toronto.
+He also became a resident fellow at Berkeley Divinity School at Yale, in New Haven, Connecticut.

 Hymn writing

-Willis has written a number of hymns, some of which have been published in the latest edition of Hymns Ancient and Modern.
+Willis wrote a number of hymns, some of which have been published in the latest edition of Hymns Ancient and Modern and The Revised English Hymnal.
 His hymns include "Let Us Light a Candle", "Earth's Fragile Beauties We Possess" and "The Kingdom is Upon You".
 He also wrote the Christmas carol "Heaven Responds at Bethlehem", set to a tune by George Butterworth, which was sung for the first time by the Canterbury Cathedral girls' choir at the cathedral's carol services in 2016.

-Willis is also an accomplished pianist and opera enthusiast.
+An accomplished pianist and opera enthusiast, Willis served as an Honorary Patron of the Kent-based Caritas Chamber Choir.